anstoradonlab/radon-monitor/user-docs/configuring-a-site.md

 # If True, this option adds an "ApproxRadon" to the legacy format
 # csv output (optional, True by default)
 # legacy_file_write_approx_radon=True
+#
+# Network Time Protocol - check clock against this server
+# Note: This is just a check, RDM will not update the computer clock
+ntp_server=pool.ntp.org
+#
+# If the datalogger clock is set to anything other than UTC
+# then set this to the correct offset (in hours).
+It is
+# recommended to leave the datalogger set to UTC whenever possible
+# datalogger_time_offset=0.0

 # detector_kind sets the type of radon detector.
 Options are:
 #  "L1500" - standard 1500 litre detector